rueedlinger/hive-udf/README.md

 create a table dummy and a file dual.txt with value ‘X’.
 The load the file into the table.

-	CREATE TABLE DUAL (text STRING, number FLOAT);
+	CREATE TABLE DUAL (text STRING);

 	LOAD DATA LOCAL INPATH '/home/dwh/dual.txt' OVERWRITE INTO TABLE DUAL;

-You can now execute the query with our spell User-Defined Functions (UDF).
+You can now execute the query to calculate the Levenshtein distance between two strings.

-	-- should return --> UNKNOWN";
+	SELECT distance("L", "my text", "me text") FROM DUAL;

+Or for the Jaro–Winkler distance

-	SELECT distance('some text') FROM DUAL;
+	SELECT distance("J", "my text", "me text") FROM DUAL;

 	-- should return --> Bern
 	SELECT spell('Wandering through bern’s UNESCO-protected Old Town can be a magical experience') FROM DUAL;